Losses: loans to traders: other conditions for relief

 - any act or omission by the lender,

 - the loan is not between spouses or civil partners, or between individuals who subsequently became spouses or civil partners prior to the date of the claim.
-For this purpose, spouses means a husband and wife living together and civil partners means civil partners of each other living together, as in ICTA88/S282, which is applied for these purposes by TCGA92/S288 (3), see CG22070;
+For this purpose, spouses means spouses living together and civil partners means civil partners of each other living together, as in ICTA88/S282, which is applied for these purposes by TCGA92/S288 (3), see CG22070;

 - the loan is not between companies in the same group, or companies which subsequently became members of the same group prior to the date of the claim, Section 253(3)(c).
 You should note, however, that where the loan is made to a company in a group and the loan is passed on by the original borrowing company to a fellow group company, WHICH IS TRADING and uses the money advanced for trading purposes, a claim may be made by the original lender, Section 253 (2).